 Why Avoid a Tour to the Cai Be Floating Market?

-For us, this Mekong River Delta experience was quite touristy.
+For us, this Mekong River Delta experience was fun and informative, but also quite touristy.
 We didn’t feel like we actually got a sense of the local life in the delta, and we certainly didn’t have any authentic interactions with any Vietnamese locals.
 The area around My Tho is really beautiful, but when you’re part of a tour you get shuffled from one organized activity to the next, without really getting to enjoy any of it.